 Stifling summer weather can be as hazardous to kitties as is to people and dogs.
 Learn how to protect your feline friend from dehydration and heat stroke.

-Check out this list of tips to help your kitty stay comfortable during the dog days of summer.
+Check out this list of tips to help your kitty stay comfortable in the heat:

-• In excessively hot weather, especially in southern climates, air conditioning is a godsend for both humans and animals.
+• In excessive heat, especially in southern climates, air conditioning is a godsend for both humans and animals.
 Use it if your cat seems uncomfortable, especially if he’s older or overweight.

 • If you don’t have air conditioning, invest in some fans.
 Make sure they can’t be knocked over.

 • Allow your cat access to cool spots in the house.
 For example, your basement is probably cooler than an upstairs bedroom.
 Hardwood floors or tiled surfaces are cooler than carpeting.
-Some cats even seek out porcelain sinks and bathtubs to snooze in during hot weather.
+Some cats even seek out porcelain sinks and bathtubs to snooze in during heat spells.

 • Open windows allow housebound kitties to enjoy cool breezes, but make sure screens are secure.
 Many cats have fallen through unsecured screens or open windows, sometimes from dangerous heights.
 Just this spring, a kitty named Sugar who lives in a Boston high rise plunged 19 stories from an open window.
 Thanks to her natural “flying squirrel” ability, she survived with only a bruised lung.
 But why take the chance?
 Check screens and windows regularly to make sure they’re safe.
 Keep a cat tree near the window, or install a window perch, so your cat can enjoy the air in comfort.